Education

 Another important part of educating these children is in self-sustainability.
 If the children can return to their villages with practical skills in growing their own food, it helps their entire family and extends to the whole village.

-We support a number of community schools – children live with their families and the school works with the community to give the hill-tribe children the best chance at education.
+We support a number of community schools – children live with their families and the school works with the community to give the hill tribe children the best chance at education.
 We also assist the students to progress through high school and tertiary education.

 Self-sustainability